fragcolor-xyz/shards/docs/docs/reference/shards/lisp/standard-output.md

 ## println

-Prints a variable number of values into a the standard output, separated by a whitespace.
+Prints a variable number of values into the standard output, separated by whitespace.
 Each collection type follows its own printing rule.

 === "Code"